 When Green Hotels Practice What We Preach

 After a 5.5 hour turbulent plane ride and waiting 25 minutes for a taxi (I got an eco-cab!) in the 101 degree F heat, I finally stumble into my hotel room.
 I open the door and a heat wave hits me.
 I don’t know the last time I was inside and it felt this hot.
 The thermostat in my hotel room is off.
 When I turn it on the it tells me it’s 86 degrees F in the room.

 It takes a full hour for the room to get to a manageable temperature.
 I climb into bed a little later and go to turn on the bedside lamp.
 It doesn’t turn on.
 I check for a light bulb — that’s not the problem.
 I reach around the back and the cord isn’t plugged in.
-I have to blindly grope behind the bed to find the outlet.
-“What’s the deal with this hotel?”
-I ask myself.
-“Don’t they know I expect things to work?”
+As I’m blindly groping behind the bed to find the outlet, I’m thinking, “What’s the deal with this hotel?”
+Then, “Don’t they know I expect things to work?”
 Then it occurs to me — the hotel is making an effort to save electricity.

 photo credit: pingnews.com